 If you have a Gravity Series® Grill, you know that mastering the art of charcoal grilling is all part of the fun.
 Learning how to use the Gravity Series Rotisserie Kit opens a world of flavor by allowing you to produce juicy, slow-roasted meat in just a few simple steps.

 How to Setup the Rotisserie Kit

-1. First, you’ll need to purchase the Gravity Series Rotisserie Kit, which you can find here.
-The rotisserie kit fits the Gravity Series 560, Gravity Series 800, and the Gravity Series 1050 Digital Charcoal Grill + Smoker.
+- First, you'll need to purchase the Gravity Series Rotisserie Kit.
+The rotisserie kit fits the Gravity Series 800, and the Gravity Series 1050 Digital Charcoal Grill + Smoker.

 Tips for Cooking with the Rotisserie Kit

 Making sure your meat is balanced and secured properly is key to a good cook.
 The Gravity Series Rotisserie Kit can handle up to 20 pounds of food.

 When selecting your meat to cook, look for pieces that are even all over for the best balance.
 Adjust the claws as needed whenever the meat cooks and the fibers start to break down.

 For whole birds, use butcher twine to hold the legs and wings in place.
 You'll want to cross the drumsticks and tie together while also tying the wings against the body.
 Run the spit rod through the entire cavity of the bird, keeping parallel to the backbone and through the opening near the tail bone.
 Use the claws to hold the bird in place.

 For pork, ham, beef, or lamb, skewer the meat lengthwise through the longest part to hold in place.
 Center your meat and hold in place with the claws.